pawsong/childminder/README.md

 ## Motivation

 [nodemon][nodemon] is a useful tool in node.js server programming.
 It watches file changes and restarts node.js process automatically.
-However, if we use transpilers like [Babel][Babel], [CoffeeScript][coffeeScript] or [TypeScript][TypeScript], the appropriate time to reload node process is not when file is changed but when transpilation is completed.
+If we use transpilers like [Babel][Babel], [CoffeeScript][coffeeScript] or [TypeScript][TypeScript], however, process should not restart when file changes but when transpilation is completed.
 Maybe in this case, we should monitor events from transpiler and reload process manually.

 `childminder` is yet another tool for development like [nodemon][nodemon], but does not watch file changes.
 When using `childminder`, you should call `childminder` process restart function manually, which looks cumbersome but indeed is a clear way.